-The person(s) you nominate under a binding nomination must be a 'dependant' (as defined under superannuation law, and the fund's trust deed) or your legal personal representative.
-Your legal personal representative is the executor or administrator of your estate.
+The person(s) you nominate under a binding nomination must be a 'dependant' as defined under superannuation law and the fund's trust deed, or your legal personal representative (e.g. the executor of your Will).

 Dependants can include one or more of the following at the time the trustee pays the benefit: